List of Iron Fist characters: Crank

 Crank (portrayed by Sky Lakota-Lynch) former member of Ryhno's gang.
 Later becomes the co leader his own cult killing many including BB and Ryhno.

-Ryhno
+Rhyno

-Ryhno (portrayed by Jason Lai) is the leader of the local China Town district gang.
+Rhyno (portrayed by Jason Lai) is the leader of the local China Town district gang.

 Torx

 Torx (portrayed by Jowin Marie Batoon) is a member of Ryhno's gang.

 Hex

 Hex (portrayed by Sydney Mae Diaz) is a member of Ryhno's gang.

 Sherry Yang

 Sherry Yang (portrayed by Christine Toy Johnson) is the wife of Hai-Qing Yang.
 She becomes the leader of the Yangsi Gonshi following her husband's death.

 Sam Chung

 Sam Chung (portrayed by James Chen) is a member of Bayard and a friend of Colleen Wing.

 Chen Wu

 Chen Wu (portrayed by Fernando Chien) is a high-ranking member of the Golden Tigers.
 Based on the comic character who appeared in Iron Fist #8 (October 1976).

 Guest characters

 The following is a supplementary list of guest stars that appear in lesser roles or make significant cameo appearances.
 The characters are listed by the MCU media or season in which they first appeared.